Policy last updated

 School-based staff must have the above relevant qualifications to complete Pearson’s User Level B accreditation and access supervision for scoring and reporting of User Level B practice assessments from an existing User Level B or C (who have at least 6 to 12 months’ experience using User Level B assessments) to ensure their administration and practice of assessment usage is accurate.

-A pre-existing Vineland can also be submitted if it was completed within 12 months of the date the profile was requested (refer to 'Pre-existing Vineland-3' section below).
+A pre-existing Vineland can also be submitted if it was completed within 12 months of the date the profile was registered (refer to 'Pre-existing Vineland-3' section below).

-All students are required to complete the Vineland-3 as part of the Disability Inclusion Profile process.
+Vineland-3 is required for all students as part of the Disability Inclusion Profile process.

 Schools will be responsible for keeping results on the student’s school file.